KaiwenYangUT/my-website/README.md

-My JSC370 Final Project Website
+This is my JSC370 Final Project Website Home.
+The website is online at https://kaiwenyangut.github.io/my-website/.